Franz von Liszt: Criminal law work

 In 1889, he co-founded the International Criminal Law Association (German: Internationale Kriminalistische Vereinigung).
 His ideas were reflected in the penal reforms of the 20th century: abolition of short custodial sentences; suspended sentences on probation; measures for rehabilitation and societal protection, rehabilitation of offenders, and special measures for juvenile offenders.

 As part of his lectures on criminal law and evidence, Liszt staged an experiment at the University of Berlin in 1902.
 In a classroom, two students began to have an angry argument, until one pulled out a gun.
 As the panicked students around them drew back, a professor tried to intervene – and a shot was fired.
 The professor collapsed to the ground.
 The witnesses, unaware that all three were actors following a script, were then taken outside and quizzed about what they had seen and heard.
 They were encouraged to give as much detail as possible.

-Everyone got it wrong.
+All of the witnesses were incorrect.
 They put long monologues into the mouths of spectators who had said nothing; they "heard" the row as being about a dozen different imagined subjects, from girlfriends to debts to exams; they saw blood everywhere, when there was none.
 Most people got a majority of their "facts" wrong, and even the very best witness offered a picture that was 25 per cent fiction.
 The more certain the witness, the more wrong they were.